 The whole campus has become a cantonment with heavy deployment of Provincial Armed Constabulary (PAC), Rapid Action Force (RAF) and the local police.
-The dharna and demonstrations continue as Hindutva groups are adamant on their demand which is being opposed by the AMU
+The dharna and demonstrations continue as Hindutva groups are adamant on their demand which is being opposed by the AMU students and teachers.

 A function to grant life membership of the student union to former vice president Hamid Ansari was called off and he returned to Delhi.

 The AMU students alleged that the protesters were from Hindu Yuva Vahini, and were allowed to leave a police station after being initially detained.

 Here are the top 10 developments on AMU-Jinnah portrait controversy: